MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/command-line-activity-wizard.md

 ## Overview of Activities in Orchestrator
  An activity is a single functional part of an Orchestrator runbook.
 Activities are what do the actual work within runbooks and are joined together using links that can be defined with conditions to create workflow branches.
 When building a runbook using the Runbook Designer, you drag and drop activities from the Activities pane into the runbook and link them together to form the workflow.
 As the runbook runs, it invokes each activity in sequence according to the way they were linked.
 Each activity performs a specific duty and can collect input data from the Orchestrator data bus, and publish its output to the same data bus.
 Each activity has the ability to draw published data from any of the activities that ran prior to it in the runbook, and publishing output data allows the following activities to access it.

- Activities range from very simple to very complex.
+ Activities range from simple to complex.
 You can create an activity using the Command-Line Activity Wizard that does nothing but echoes text to an output property.
 You can also create a single activity that performs a complex, multi-step action such as virtual machine deployment.
 It’s up to you to define what each activity will do.
-However, your goal should be to define activities that encapsulate single sets of functionality that allow for easy re-use in many different types of situations.
+However, your goal should be to define activities that encapsulate single sets of functionality that allow for easy reuse in many different types of situations.
 The key is flexibility.
-It’s better to create a set of ten different activities that each do something specific and be able to use those activities in 20 different ways, rather than create 20 different activities to solve the specific individual scenarios.
+It’s better to create a set of 10 different activities that each do something specific and be able to use those activities in 20 different ways, rather than create 20 different activities to solve the specific individual scenarios.
 More information about best practices is covered later in this document.

 ## Creating a New Activity Assembly